Follow our free guide to form an LLC in New Jersey

 A few points to consider:

-- All members of the professional LLC must be licensed in the profession of the business.
+- All members of the LLC must be licensed in the profession of the business.

-- The professional LLC is only allowed to provide services for which the business was formed.
+- The LLC is only allowed to provide services for which the business was formed.

-- The members are still subject to whichever licensing boards govern said profession.
+- The members are still subject to whichever licensing boards govern the LLC’s profession.

 Step 5: Create an LLC Operating Agreement

-When you form an LLC in New Jersey, it is good practice to create an LLC Operating Agreement to add structure to your business and project a sense of professionalism.
+When you form an LLC in New Jersey, it is good practice to create an LLC Operating Agreement to structure, protect assets, and demonstrate professionalism.

 What is an LLC Operating Agreement?